 7. Slip and Fall Accidents

-These incidents, often occurring on another's property, can lead to lawsuits if negligence in maintaining safe premises is evident.
+Slipping on a wet floor or uneven walkway may seem minor, but serious injuries can result.
 Victims can seek compensation for injuries sustained due to unsafe conditions like wet floors or poor lighting.

 Personal Injuries